hardin47/website/Math152/Notes/02-bayes.md

 Many of the following examples may be familiar to you.
 When reading them, work to understand both the intuition (the **denominator** changes when we condition!) as well as the mathematical connection to Bayes' Rule.

-::: {.example #unnamed-chunk-3}
+::: {.example}
 Suppose the rate of infection with TB is 1 in 1000 (about 0.1 percent = 0.001).
 Suppose a TB test is used which is 90% accurate: it gives a positive result for 10 percent of people who do not actually have TB, but do have a reaction to the skin test.
 Also, 10% of the people who actually have TB fail to react to the test.^[Example taken from *A Course in Probability* by Neil Weiss.]

 * What's the chance that someone has TB if they test positive?
 * What's the chance that a randomly chosen person tests negative and actually has TB?
 * There is another TB test which gives fewer false positives, but is more expensive.
 Would it be better to use that one?
 * What is the prior probability of having TB?
 * What is the posterior probability of having TB (given a positive test)?

 **Solution:**

 * 10 in 10,000 people will have the disease.
 9 of those 10 will actually test positive for TB.
-However, 999 of 9990 people will be false positives.  so, only $9/(999+9) = 0.0089 or \approx $0.9% of people who test positive actually have TB.
+However, 999 of 9990 people will be false positives.  so, only $9/(999+9) = 0.0089 or \approx$ 0.9% of people who test positive actually have TB.
 * About 1 in 10,000 people will have a false negative (0.0001 = 0.01% as opposed to 9.99% false positives).
 * Not necessarily, since it's much worse to have a false negative than a false positive.
 People who test positive are then given another test with fewer false positives.
 * 0.001
 * 0.009
 :::

-::: {.example #unnamed-chunk-4}
+::: {.example}
 A cab was involved in a hit and run accident at night.
 Two cab companies, the Green and the Blue, operate in the city.
 Suppose you are told the following:

 * 85 percent of the cabs in the city are Green, and the remaining 15 percent are Blue.